-With its variety of climates and biomes moderated by its coast along the Atlantic Ocean to the Appalachian Mountains, North Carolina is the perfect land for a variety of mammals, birds, reptiles, amphibians, insects, fish, predators, herbivores, and others.
+With its variety of climates and biomes moderated by its coast along the Atlantic Ocean to the Appalachian Mountains, North Carolina is the perfect land for a variety of mammals, birds, reptiles, amphibians, insects, ticks, fish, predators, herbivores, and others.
 Read on to learn more about North Carolina’s amazing wildlife.

 The Official Animal of North Carolina